Tolu-Creates134/Movie-Recommendation-System/README.md

-# Spotify-Music-Recommendation-System
+# Movie-Recommendation-System

 ![Alt](./Images/frontiers-big-data-song-recommendation-system-ai.jpg.webp)

 ## What is a recommendation system?
 Recommendation systems are machine learning algorithms that use data to recommend items or content based on user specific behaviour, past preferences or a combination of both.
-These systems can recommend various ietms such as books, movies, music etc. For this project we will be creating a recommendation system to suggest Spotify music to users based on their behaviour.
+These systems can recommend various ietms such as books, movies, music etc. For this project we will be creating a recommendation system to suggest movies and shows to Netflix users based on their watching behaviour.

 ### Types of recommendation systems